Trump Says He's Canceling U.K. Visit, Citing 'Bad Deal' On New London Embassy

 President Trump announced early Friday that he has canceled a trip to the U.K. next month, citing a "bad deal" the Obama administration made for a new U.S. embassy in London.

-The president accepted the Queen's invitation for a state visit when he met with Prime Minister Theresa May in July at the G20 summit in Hamburg, Germany.
+The president accepted the queen's invitation for a state visit when he met with Prime Minister Theresa May in July at the G20 summit in Hamburg, Germany.
 The trip had tentatively been planned to begin around the end of February.

 In a tweet posted just before 1 a.m. on Friday, the president said he had decided against the trip because "I am not a big fan of the Obama Administration having sold perhaps the best located and finest embassy in London for 'peanuts,' only to build a new one in an off location for 1.2 billion dollars.
 Bad deal.
 Wanted me to cut ribbon-NO!"